 Solar for remote communities

-Using renewables such as solar directly benefits remote communities that run on diesel by creating jobs and power savings, as well as bringing the environmental benefits of reduced emissions.
+Using renewables such as solar and battery storage directly benefits remote communities that run on diesel by creating jobs and power savings, as well as bringing the environmental benefits of reduced emissions.

-The Mapoon Aboriginal Shire Council is installing rooftop solar this year, and DNRME is supporting council by covering the cost of network and communication technologies.
-This includes upgrades the power station to allow council’s rooftop solar to work together with the diesel generators that power the local grid.
-To complement this, the Indigenous Consumer Assistance Network (ICAN) have been engaged to deliver energy efficiency education to residents.
-ICAN will be in Mapoon this year helping families save money on power by using energy more efficiently at home.
+The Mapoon Aboriginal Shire Council installed 65kW of rooftop solar in the community during the second half of 2019.
+We supported council by covering the cost of network and communication technologies.
+This included upgrading the power station to allow council’s rooftop solar to work together with the diesel generators that power the local grid.